Messi strikes again as Barca crush Getafe 6-1

 As Getafe started to wilt, Messi surged forward and laid the ball off for substitute Tello to curl in a fourth 11 minutes from time before a mistake from Jordi Alba let in Alvaro Vazquez to pull a goal back for the visitors in the 83rd minute.

-Iniesta, who caused Getafe constant problems with his pace and guile, picked up a loose ball and fired in from close range in the 90th and Pique rounded off the party in the second minute of added time with a tap-in from Thiago Alcantara's unselfish layoff.
+Iniesta, who caused Getafe constant problems with his pace and guile, fired in from close range in the 90th and Pique rounded off the party in the second minute of added time with a tap-in from Thiago's unselfish layoff.